fritzip/voronoi-art/README.md

 # Voronoi Art

-Transform images into artistic Voronoi diagrams with adaptive sampling and posterization effects.
-Creates vector (SVG) and raster (PNG) outputs.
+Transform images into artistic Voronoi diagrams with adaptive sampling and bounded tessellation.
+Creates vector (SVG) and raster (PNG) outputs with interactive preview.

 ## Preview